sbslee/streamlit-openai/README.md

 ### Static File Upload

 You can upload files statically by providing the `uploaded_files` parameter when initializing the `Chat` class.
-This allows you to include files that are always available in the chat interface.
-Below is an example of how to upload a PDF file statically:
+Example:

 ```python
 import streamlit as st